 Don shared the many benefits of adding raised beds to the garden in a video (opens in new tab) for BBC Gardener’s World.
 He explained that not only will they enormously improve drainage on heavy soil, but they 'warm up quicker in spring, and mean you can focus all your energy into a very contained area.
 You can also plant them a little more densely.’

-Don then shared his brilliant tip for building raised beds – using scaffolding planks, which he says are ideally suited to the task.
+Don then shared his brilliant tip for building raised garden beds – using scaffolding planks, which he says are ideally suited to the task.
 'They’re very heavy, very thick, not too expensive, and you only need a post in each corner to support them because they’re rigid; they hold themselves into position.’

 He also revealed that the posts should be set just an inch below the level of the soil.
 ‘They come in 13ft lengths, which is about the right length,’ says Don.
 If you can’t get hold of scaffolding planks, you can ask a local sawmill to cut pieces of wood to the same proportions.

 The tutorial also explained that the length and width of beds is based on an old monastic principle.
 This dictated that you should be able to kneel between the beds, but should also be able to reach halfway across so you never have to tread on them.